Vector theory of gravity: Universe without black holes and solution of dark energy problem: Cosmology

 Observations indicate that $C=0$, or, at least, that in the present epoch the term $C/a^{2}$ in Eq. (\ref{w5a}) is small compared to the other terms.
 Since the term $C/a^{2}$ evolves as $1/a^{2}$, while the matter term is proportional to $1/a^{3}$ the total energy density in the early Universe must be equal to zero with very high precision.
 Namely, for small $a$ the term $C/a^{2}$ becomes very small as compared to the matter contribution.
 Thus, positive energy of matter in the Universe is balanced by the negative energy of the gravitational field giving zero net energy.
 This result can be considered as an observational evidence that matter in the Universe has been produced at the expense of generation of the gravitational field with negative energy.

-On the other hand, in the metric (\ref{c2}), Einstein equations with the cosmological constant term give our Eq. (\ref{w5a}) with $C=0$.
-Indeed, Einstein equations (\ref{i1}) with the extra cosmological term $\frac{8\pi G }{c^{2}}\Lambda g_{ik}$ in the left hand side yield for $ik=\alpha \alpha $
+On the other hand, in the metric (\ref{c2}) (for zero spatial curvature), Einstein equations (\ref{i1}) with the extra cosmological term $-\frac{8\pi G }{c^{2}}\Lambda g_{ik}$ in the right hand side are equivalent to the equations of vector gravity.
+We will show such equivalence for the energy-momentum tensor of matter in more general form